cowlet/cowlet.github.io/_posts/2013-09-15-understanding-data-science-feature-extraction-with-r.markdown

 Plotting graphs and scanning for patterns is a key part of data science.
 However, this bearing vibration data set is too large to do this for all of the data.
 With a few hours of work, I reduced it to a more manageable size using some simple feature extraction techniques: frequency analysis, and extraction of key components.

 Looking at plots of these extracted features confirms that they usefully describe the bearing vibration data.
-The 2nd strongest FFT component of both the x and y axes displays the pattern I was expecting, which is good evidence for being a high-information feature.
+The second strongest FFT component of both the x and y axes displays the pattern I was expecting, which is good evidence for being a high-information feature.

 Most importantly, I reduced the dataset from over 44 million individual datapoints per bearing to 21,560.
 This is significantly easier to visualise and process on a desktop computer, and therefore makes the next stages much easier.